anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 --- abstract

-This document specifies the usage of "SVCB" ("Service Binding") DNS resource records for the discovery of transport-secured CoAP services.
+This document specifies the usage of "SVCB" ("Service Binding") DNS resource records for the discovery of transport-layer-secured CoAP services.

 --- middle